 Gas Station Tips

-All gas stations are run by attendants and they are in charge of putting gas/diesel into your vehicle.
-Make sure the attendant “zeros” out the pump from the prior customer before they begin putting gas into your pump.
+All gas stations are run by attendants who are in charge of putting gas/diesel into your vehicle.
+Make sure the attendant โzerosโ out the pump from the prior customer before they begin putting gas into your pump.
 Opportunistic attendants may try to get you to pay more than your fair share.

 Police Corruption

-Getting pulled over in Baja by opportunistic police is rare, but not unheard of.
-Do whatever you can to get out of a bribe attempt by wasting their time, not speaking Spanish, and using a dash cam.
+Getting pulled over in Baja by opportunistic police is rare but not unheard of.
+Do whatever you can to avoid a bribe by wasting their time, not speaking Spanish, and using a dash cam.

 On The Beach

-Want to extend your Mexico road trip into the mainland?
+Want to extend your Mexico road trip to the mainland?
 Excellent!
-We love mainland Mexico and the process of taking the ferry across the water to the mainland isn’t that difficult.
+We love mainland Mexico, and the process of taking the ferry across the water to the mainland isn’t that difficult.

-- Before driving through customs, you need to find the Banjercito Office at the port to obtain your Temporary Vehicle Import Permit (TIP).
+- Before driving through customs, you must find the Banjercito Office at the port to obtain your Temporary Vehicle Import Permit (TIP).